Why Do Image File Checking before Restoration?

 For example, if you back up the operating system to a CD, the image file might get damaged by CD scratching.
 And since the process of recovery is complete by overwriting the previous data with the backed up version, your system partition may be corrupted after restoring from the incorrect image file, which could even lead to serious system failures.

 In this case, it's important to validate backup images stored on destructible storage devices in case of data corruption.
-The paradox is that you usually don't know whether the image file is correct until you perform a data recovery.
+The paradox is that you usually don't know whether the image file is correct until you perform data recovery.
 If you want to verify the backup image in advance, an image file checking tool is necessary.

 Check Image File with AOMEI Backupper